wbnns/learnhowtocode/deep-dives/ruby/rspec.md

 #spec/calculator_spec.rb

 describe Calculator do
-  describe "#add" do
+  describe '#add' do
-    it "returns the sum of two numbers" do calculator = Calculator.new
+    it 'returns the sum of two numbers' do calculator = Calculator.new
       expect(calculator.add(5, 2)).to eql(7)
     end